AmbireTech/adex-protocol-cosmos/README.md

 Then, we added a simple `Makefile` that just invokes `go build`.

 If you have the `cosmos-sdk` repository in your `$GOPATH` and you've ran all it's needed steps (`make get_tools && make get_vendor_deps && make install`), you will be able to compile your app.

+## There be dragons

+Because the experimental nature of the cosmos-sdk, there are many potential security (and otherwise) risks that might exist in this codebase.

+For example:

+* the security of the arithmetic operations with `sdk.Coins`
+* nil pointers/slices and all the `sdk` types that are pointers/slices
+* go-amino: possible serialization/deserialization bugs and inconsistencies